RickMcConney/toGcode/README.md

    - Enter your API key (stored securely in browser)
    - Type a description (e.g., "a decorative oak leaf", "a geometric mountain range")
    - Click Apply to generate and import the SVG
-   - Unfortunately the Gemini models are not realy trained to generate SVG images so functionality is pretty limited
+   - Note: Gemini models have limited training for SVG generation, so results may be basic

 3. **Tips for Best Results**
    - Be specific and descriptive